 Background

-As all staff of CCHA know, the Community Service requirement is only applicable to residents of public housing properties or residents living in ACC subsidized units at mixed finance properties.
+As all staff of HACC know, the Community Service requirement is only applicable to residents of public housing properties or residents living in ACC subsidized units at mixed finance properties.
 No one living in a multifamily property, or a project based voucher property or using a tenant based voucher in a market rate unit at a mixed finance property is subject to the Community Service requirement.

-CCHA is working to enable its residents to become fully economically independent.
-In support of this goal and HUD requirements, CCHA requires that all non-exempt members of resident families meet monthly targets for neighborhood service or economic self-sufficiency, as monitored monthly.
+HACC is working to enable its residents to become fully economically independent.
+In support of this goal and HUD requirements, HACC requires that all non-exempt members of resident families meet monthly targets for neighborhood service or economic self-sufficiency, as monitored monthly.

 The Community Service requirement is 8 hours per month for each non-exempt adult (not for each family with a non-exempt adult).

 Compliance with Community Service activities is monitored by monthly contact between the non-exempt resident and the Resident Service Coordinator.
-CCHA opts not to accept tenant certifications of compliance with the Community Service requirement.
+HACC opts not to accept tenant certifications of compliance with the Community Service requirement.
 It will continue to verify compliance.

 Definitions